muan/site/_posts/2015-05-14-border-box-in-github.md

 ---
 layout: post
-title: How We border-boxed All The Things in GitHub
+title: border-box All The Things
 ---

 ![layout borken by border-boxing](/images/20150514-box-model.png)